-FACIALTEAM is proud to announce a new scientific publication by our surgical teams in Spain and Brazil.
+Facialteam is proud to announce a new scientific publication by our surgical team.
 The article, which is entitled: Technical and clinical considerations for facial feminization surgery with rhinoplasty and related procedures, has been published in the journal JAMA Facial Plastic Surgery on December 15, 2016 and will be available in print in May 2017.

 This new scientific work from the group sums up their experience with 200 patients who underwent a rhinoplasty and related procedures to feminize their nose and improve facial harmony in the context of their Facial Feminization Surgery (FFS).